andreleite/okta-for-static-site/README.md

 To use this software you need to create a SAML2 Okta App.
 More info here: http://developer.okta.com/docs/guides/oan_guidance.html.

-IMPORTANT: In the app configuration, use `https://DOMAIN:PORT/login` or `http://DOMAIN:PORT/login` in the field `Single Sign On URL`.
+IMPORTANT: In the app configuration, use `http[s]://DOMAIN:PORT/login` in the field `Single Sign On URL`.
 Eg: `http://localhost:3000/login`.

 IMPORTANT 2: Don't put a static page in any path starting with `/login`.
 This breaks the login system.

 ## Installation

 ```
-npm install okta-for-static-site -g
+[sudo] npm install okta-for-static-site -g
 ```

 ## Usage